edorfaus/TC-06-stuff/preprocessor/README.md

 It is not possible to use more than one set of three periods, as then the parser could not know how many zeroes you intended each place to have.

+### Constant expression evaluation

+Sometimes, it is more convenient (or even necessary) for a value to be set not as a simple number, but as an expression that combines multiple numbers.

+A preprocessor can (obviously) only do this for values that are known at the time of processing, hence the need for all the involved numbers to be constants, but this is still useful - especially when combined with
+@-expressions, which for the purposes of these expressions can usually be considered constants.

+There is one significant exception to that, and that's in an argument to the NILLIST instruction.
+The value of that parameter affects the value of the
+@-references (especially those coming after it), so it is processed during the first pass, before the values of the @-references are known - and therefore,
+@-references cannot be used in that argument, nor expressions that involve them.
+However, expressions that don't involve them can still be used there.

+It is worth noting that the numbers and operations inside an expression are not restricted by the bit size of the parameter the expression is for while the evaluation is happening (though the placement extension etc. still uses the correct size).
+Instead, those restrictions are only applied to the result of the expression evaluation, as if that result had been specified directly.

+#### General syntax

+To be able to find such expressions, in the face of code that might have several of them per line, it is required for every expression to be enclosed in parenthesis.
+This does not relax the requirement for separate arguments to be separated by whitespace, even if both are expressions - but it does allow expressions to themselves contain whitespace without having the individual parts of the expression be considered separate arguments to the instruction.

+Also, while parenthesis can be used in the expression (e.g. to override the default operator precedence), they must be balanced.

+The actual numbers used within an expression use the same parser as numbers outside, as described in the "Number format unification" section.

+The supported operators are the ones of basic integer arithmetic:

+- `*` for multiplication
+- `/` for integer division
+- `%` for remainder (or modulo arithmetic)
+- `+` for addition
+- `-` for subtraction

+plus some for doing bitwise logic:

+- `~` for bitwise NOT (the only unary operator)
+- `&` for bitwise AND
+- `|` for bitwise OR (inclusive OR)
+- `^` for bitwise XOR (exclusive OR)
+- `<<` for shift left
+- `>>` for shift right

+That the `~` operator is unary means that it does not combine two numbers, but instead takes the number that comes immediately after it, and does something to it - in this case, inverts its bits.

+#### Operator precedence

+This preprocessor uses the underlying expression evaluator of Bash to actually evaluate the expression (after the numbers have been parsed), so the operator precedence is tied to that of Bash.

+In this list, the operators listed together have the same precedence, while the overall list is shown in order of decreasing precedence.

+- `~` - bitwise negation
+- `*`, `/`, `%` - multiplication, division, remainder
+- `+`, `-` - addition, subtraction
+- `<<`, `>>` - left and right bitwise shift
+- `&` - bitwise AND
+- `^` - bitwise XOR
+- `|` - bitwise OR

+As an example, this means that the expression `( 1 << 2 + 1 )` evaluates to 8,
+not 5, while the expression `( 1 << 2 | 1 )` does the opposite.

 ### Minor fixes/improvements